iamsuryasonar/webdev-notes/React.md

 ```

 After React creates the DOM node and puts it on the screen, React will set the current property of your ref object to that DOM node.
-Now you can access the &lt;input>’s DOM node and call methods like focus():
+Now you can access the `<input>`’s DOM node and call methods like focus():